Alepidoptera7/Alepidoptera7/README.md

 Hello Biological World!

-I'm Andrew Lamothe, a bioinformatic engineer, but most people call me Quin.
+I'm Quin Lamothe, a bioinformatic engineer.

 I hold bachelor's degrees in Biomolecular Engineering and Bioinformatics, and Computational Mathematics from UCSC.